tomthorogood/pyboro/README.md

-# What is pyRex? #
+# What is pyboro? #

-pyRex is a regular expression lexer built with python.
+pyboro is a regular expression lexer built with python.

-pyRex is suitable for parsing syntax and building symbol tables, and it's easy to use this information to extend into building your own code generation and so on.
+pyboro is suitable for parsing syntax and building symbol tables, and it's easy to use this information to extend into building your own code generation and so on.

+The name comes from 'borosilicate', which is the type of glass used in making [Pyrex](http://en.wikipedia.org/wiki/Pyrex) glassware.
+The repository was originally called pyRex, but this conflicted with similarly named packages already existing in PyPi.

 # Installation #